micmejia/bible-dump/NKJV/Luke/Luke 5.md

 Then Levi gave Him a great feast in his own house.
 And there were a great number of tax collectors and others who sat down with them.

 ###### 30
-[^d]And their scribes and the Pharisees [^e]complained against His disciples, saying, "Why do You eat and drink with tax collectors and sinners?"
+And their scribes and the Pharisees complained against His disciples, saying, "Why do You eat and drink with tax collectors and sinners?"

 ###### 31
 Jesus answered and said to them, "Those who are well have no need of a physician, but those who are sick.